Latest in

 This advice is general and has not taken into account your objectives, financial situation or needs.
 Consider whether this advice is right for you.

-Home loan Star Ratings are updated monthly.
+Home loan Star Ratings are updated daily.
+During periods of significant market fluctuations, such as adjustments to the reserve bank's cash rate, star rating updates will be paused for variable home loans until the market has stabilised.
+However, advertised interest rates of products will continue to be updated as advised by lenders.
 The results don’t include every provider in the market and we may not compare all features relevant to you.
 Current rates and fees are displayed and may be different to what was rated.
 You can find a description of the initial sort order below the table.
 You can use the sort buttons at the top of each column to re-order the display.
 Learn more about our Home Loans Star Rating Methodology.
 The rating shown is only one factor to take into account when considering products.
-The table defaults to display only home loans available to somebody borrowing 80% of the total loan amount but you can use the filters to change this.
+The table defaults to display only home loans available to somebody borrowing up to 80% of the property value, but you can use the filters to change this.
 Similar products might have different features and fees depending on the amount you borrow.
 Contact the lender for details.

 The products and Star Ratings in the table might not match your exact inputs in the selector.
 Sometimes the methodology uses profiles with categories or bands (e.g. income, loan amount or monthly spend), but sometimes a single methodology, without any categories or bands, is applied.
 The results will show the products that most closely match your selection, based on our profiles.
 If you are unsure about any terms used in the comparison table please refer to the glossary.